Degree of recurrence of generic diffeomorphisms: Introduction

 \section{Introduction}

-This paper is concerned with the issue of numerical experiments on dynamical systems.
-More precisely, consider a discrete-time dynamical system $f$ on the torus $\T^n = \R^n/\Z^n$ endowed with Lebesgue measure\footnote{We will see in Appendix~\ref{AddendSett} a more general framework where our results remain true.}, and define some spatial discretizations of this system in the following way: consider the collection $(E_N)_{N\in\N}$ of uniform grids on $\T^n$
+This paper is concerned with the issue of numerical simulations of dynamical systems.
+Consider a discrete-time dynamical system $f$ on the torus $\T^n = \R^n/\Z^n$ endowed with Lebesgue measure\footnote{We will see in Appendix~\ref{AddendSett} a more general framework where our results remain true.}, and define some spatial discretizations of this system in the following way: let $(E_N)_{N\in\N}$ be the collection of uniform grids on $\T^n$

-and define a Euclidean projection $P_N$ on the nearest point of $E_N$; in other words $P_N(x)$ is (one of) the point(s) of $E_N$ which is the closest from $x$.
-This projection allows to define the discretizations of $f$.
+and take a Euclidean projection $P_N$ on the nearest point of $E_N$; in other words $P_N(x)$ is (one of) the point(s) of $E_N$ which is the closest from $x$.
+This projection allows one to define the discretizations of $f$.

 \begin{definition} The \emph{discretization} $f_N : E_N\to E_N$ of $f$ on the grid $E_N$ is the map $f_N = P_N\circ f_{|E_N}$. \end{definition}